gchq/gaffer-doc/src/main/resources/dev/walkthrough/Jobs.md

 You will also need to configure what cache to use for the job tracker.
 For more information on this please see [Cache](#cache).

-In addition to the job tracker, it is recommended that you enable a cache to store the job results in.
+In addition to the job tracker, it is recommended that you enable a `GafferResultCache` to store the job results in.
 The caching mechanism is implemented as operations and operation handlers.
 By default these are disabled.
 The job result cache is simply a second Gaffer Graph.
 So, if you are running on Accumulo, this can just be a separate table in your existing Accumulo cluster.

 Two operations are required for exporting and getting results from a Gaffer cache - ExportToGafferResultCache and GetGafferResultCacheExport.